covics-19/covics-19-api/README.md

-# backend
+# covics-19-api
-The backend of covics-19
+The api of covics-19

 ## Project purpose